niksde/yourframe/README.md

 <img src="https://github.com/NikhilShisode/youframe-api/blob/master/assets/apiendpoint-url.PNG" alt="screenshot of terminal">

 Copy that ServiceEndpoint url and replace it with the value of REACT_APP_API_URL in .env of frontend.

+# api docs

+- endpoint - /upload
+  |- POST method - to upload image using formdata.
+  |- GET method - to fetch all images